TechnicJelle/CMGT_GraduationReport/report.typ

 There are many people who have gone before us in making abstraction layers, so in this section, I will explore and research some of these GPU API abstraction layers that already exist.
-Many of these abstraction layers use wildily different programming styles (paradigms), so I have categorised them.
+Many of these abstraction layers use wildly different programming styles (paradigms), so I have categorised them.
 After that, I will compare them and pick one (or a few) to do practical research with.
 That entails making prototypes with them, to get hands-on experience with them, and to see how they work in practice.